10 August 2025

 On October 30th, 2024 my wife of 43 years passed on to Glory.
 While I am a believer, I was still pretty much down in the dumps and feeling sorry for myself with a "Woe is me" attitude.

 One night this past February, I came across a posting on Facebook about Polish Christmas music.
 The music was presented by a famous Polish Highland Band.
 I had watched quite a few of their videos that night.
 I came across one in particular where a youngster who was apparently a bit bored or just being playful was clowning around on stage.
-I will admit, the actions did make me laugh a bit since in many ways, I was reminded of myself at that age.
-The one thing I did take note of was the energy and joy of the Polish Christmas Music.
+I will admit, the actions made me laugh a lot since in many ways, I was reminded of myself at that age.
+That was perhaps the best laugh I had since Ida passed away.
+I needed that ;) The one thing I did take note of was the energy and joy of the Polish Christmas Music.

 The next morning, after a good nights sleep which is rare for me, I was eating breakfast and it occured to me I had to stop whining abut the loss of Ida and get on with my life as I know Ida would have wanted me to.